Towards Interpretable Federated Learning: IFL Approaches

 For the semi-honest FL participants, existing works focus on improving computational efficiency, while maintaining SV estimation accuracy.
 This is because calculating the canonical SVs is prohibitively costly as the number of utility function evaluations required grows exponentially with respect to the number of FL participants.
 There are two main approaches for achieving efficient SV calculation: 1) accelerating within-round evaluations, and 2) reducing the number of rounds of sub-model evaluations required.
-For the first approach, gradient-based Shapley \cite{nagalapatti2021game} and local embedding-based Shapley \cite{fan2022fair} have been proposed to reconstruct sub-models for different client permutations instead of re-training them from scratch.
-For the second approach, there are three main methods.
-The first method evaluates every possible FL sub-model as in the original SV setting.
-In \cite{song2019profit}, the authors proposed two gradient-based SV estimation approaches: one-round (OR) evaluation, which computes SVs only once after all training rounds are completed; and multi-round (MR) evaluation, which computes SVs during each round of FL model training.
-In a follow up work, \cite{wei2020efficient} proposed the Truncated MR (TMR) method based on OR and MR to eliminate unnecessary sub-model reconstructions for more efficient evaluations.
-The second method focuses on randomly sampling permutation evaluations \cite{wang2020principled,wang2022efficient}.
-They take the estimated SV of an FL participant as its expected contribution to the group before sampling it in a random permutation.
-The sample average is then used to approximate the expectation.

-The above methods significantly reduce computation costs, from the original $O(2^K)$ to $O(m \log m)$, where $m$ is the number of FL participants selected per training round.
-However, since the number of sampled permutations is fixed, potentially important FL participant permutations might be overlooked, resulting in inaccurate SV estimation.
-To address this shortcoming, the third approach leveraging the guided Monte Carlo sampling technique has emerged.
-They combine this sampling technique with the within-round and between-round truncation techniques to prioritize FL participant permutations based on their importance, and reduce unnecessary evaluations \cite{liu2022gtg,liu2022contribution}.
+For the first approach, gradient-based Shapley \cite{nagalapatti2021game} and local embedding-based Shapley \cite{fan2022fair,wang2023federated} have been proposed to reconstruct sub-models for different client permutations instead of re-training them from scratch.
+To further eliminate the computational costs, another approach proposes the truncated multi-round gradient-based SV evaluation by eliminating the unnecessary sub-model reconstructions \cite{wang2020principled,liu2022gtg}.
+This category of works assume that the FL server has direct access to the original FL model and a public test dataset.
+This might not always be valid in practice as the test data might be regarded by the FL clients as their own private assets.
+Hence, for the malicious case, the general approach studies the problem of secure SV calculation, which leverages either the ciphertext-ciphertext multiplications \cite{zheng2022secure} or blockchain-based secure FL framework \cite{ma2021transparent} that adopts secure aggregation to protect clients' privacy during the training.